pete-rai/node-sky-gnome/README.md

 As you can see here we have the year of production and the running time within the synopsis text.
 This node module pulls stuff like this out via some regex magic and makes it available directly.
 It also, removes them from the synopsis to give a cleaner content descriptor.
+It does some other useful stuff too, like rejoining long titles that have been split into the synopsis with trailing ellipes.

-However, if you just want the data as received via the Gnome protocol, then that is present too within the 'epg' portion of the JSON document.
+Despite all this goodness, if you just want the data as received via the Gnome protocol, then that is present too within the 'epg' portion of the JSON document.